sadiecee/FoliumTutorial/README.md

-# The Basics of Crafting Static and Interactive Maps with Folium in Python
+# The Basics of Crafting Static Maps with Panda versus Interactive Maps with Folium in Python
 _Created by Sadie Murray._

 ## Background
-This tutorial will take you through how to use [Folium](https://python-visualization.github.io/folium/) to create static and interactive maps.
+This tutorial has two parts.
+First, we will walk through how to upload CSV data and create static maps using the Pandas library in Python.
+Then, I will take you through how to use [Folium](https://python-visualization.github.io/folium/) to create interactive maps.
 Folium uses the mapping capabilities of the `leaflet.js`, a javascript mapping library that is designed with "simplicity, useability and performance" in mind. `Folium` brings the mapping capacity of `leaflet` to python. `Folium` lets you create interactive maps from data that has been manipulated in python, pass raster or vector markers in for use, and lets you bind data to chloropleth maps.
 The tutorial will take you through uploading and manipulating your data in python and creating customizable interactive maps, including chloropleth maps.

 Before we get started, it's important to mention that `folium` uses the `pandas` dataframe.
 The `pandas` dataframe is a python library used for mapping.
-To learn more about Pandas data structures, you can read up it [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html).
-If you want to learn more about using the `pandas` library, you can follow [this tutorial](https://github.com/comorehouse1620/Matplotlib) before returning to this one.
+To learn more about Pandas data structures, you can read up it [here](https://pandas.pydata.org/pandas-docs/stable/user_guide/dsintro.html), though we will go into greater detail about the Pandas library in that section.
+If you want to learn more about using the `pandas` library for non-mapping purposes, you can follow [this tutorial](https://github.com/comorehouse1620/Matplotlib) before returning here.

 ### Objectives
 The main objective of this lab is to understand how to use the `folium` library, and to gain a deeper understanding of chloropleth maps.